dariathompson/customer-preference-centre/README.md

 ## Approach
 * I chose to complete this tech test in Ruby as I am most comfortable in it and I love RSpec for testing
-* I decided to make a console programm as it is easy to use and covers all the requirements
+* I decided to make a console program as it is easy to use and covers all the requirements
 * First I created user stories based on requirements
 * Structured my code based on them